adamMgross/adammgross.github.io/reading/index.md

 <meta property="og:image" content="https://lh3.googleusercontent.com/RXJPHV3RcEEWHaVploLqs62_Kr-izpGkX505_xTKCW6GU0E16JtS-P-XK-Ry6WuLZwR3CcV_RNiECp60z-W65xmw1nCCjkYbX4DFTImwmDmz3zeBzhF8NuYbqfPUHACM0mGB75O_6aI=w2400" />

-Here is a list of books that I have enjoyed.
-This includes fiction and non-fiction (but is mostly non-fiction). **There is a separate section of this site called [academic work](/academic_work) that contains the content I have read for my Middle Eastern History studies, and a listing of books in the [photography section](/photography) that I have read for my photography, hiking, and nature interests.**
+Here is a list of books that I have enjoyed. **There is a separate section of this site called [academic work](/academic_work) that contains the content I have read for my Middle Eastern History studies, and a listing of books in the [photography section](/photography) that I have read for my photography, hiking, and nature interests.**

 ## TL;DR Book Hall of Fame